 Xiluodu hydroelectric power plant make-up

 The Xiluodu plant is made up of two power houses located on both sides of the dam.
-The power house comprises of 18 Francis turbine-generators and an air-cooled generator with 855.6MVA output.
+The power house comprises 18 Francis turbine-generators and an air-cooled generator with 855.6MVA output.

 The hydroelectric power project also includes four spillway tunnels, two each on both sides of the power station.
 The power conduit system includes headrace tunnels, main transmission caverns and ground surface switch stations.